 this requirement try not to get creative.
 Like if it requires that you have three different types

 of documentation don't try to like combine them all into one.
 Just create what documentation

 that is required.

 Diana Kelley: So the quick kit for the fire walls.
-You're want
+You're want to have network

 diagrams to show where the firewalls are.
 Make sure it's accurate.
 You want to